Overview

 • Representing a Division I institution and student-athlete in one of the first appeals to the NCAA Division I Administrative Review Subcommittee, resulting in the restoration of a season of competition to the student-athlete, and continuing representation of numerous institutions and student-athletes in that process.

-• Assistance to institutions in properly applying NCAA rules to specific situation and in working with the NCAA staff and interpretations process.
+• Assisting institutions in properly applying NCAA rules to specific situations and working with the NCAA staff in the interpretive process.

 • Assisting member institutions and conferences in compliance with NCAA health and safety standards and guidelines established by the NCAA Sport Science Institute;